ShnanignFlanign/better-budget-frontend/README.md

 ## For The Future
 > Currently, there is no way for a user to recover their password or change anything about their profile information.
 Though this application does not synchronize any actual bank account information from users, I believe this functionality would make users feel more comfortable using Better Budget.
 > Additionally, organization by expense category accompanied by graphical representations of spending by category would provide helpful visual aids for those interacting with their Better Budget accounts.
-> Finally, implementing some sort of expense constraint by category would also give users a helpful tool for budget management within this application.
+> Implementing some sort of expense constraint by category would also give users a helpful tool for budget management within this application.
+> Transfers between accounts.
+> Lastly, a credit account model would be another future model that would be beneficial for this application.

 ## Known Issues
 > Currently, Cross-Origin Access errors are present when using the application on Safari.
 As one of the primary potential use cases for this application would be on one's mobile device, this is a glaring issue that needs resolution for the future.